ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step3.md

 #### Build the container image from Dockerfile

-Because the Dockerfile is set to use the files in the `Common` directory from the source code github repo, we must then replace those files with our tutorial specific configuration files before building the Docker image.
-That is, we need to copy **server.xml** and **server.env.docker** files into the `Common` folder.
-For doing it, execute on a terminal window:
+Because the Dockerfile is set to use the files in the **Common** directory from the source code github repository, we must then replace those files with our tutorial specific configuration files before building the Docker image.
+That is, we need to copy **server.xml** and **server.env.docker** files into the **Common** folder.
+For doing so, execute on [a terminal window](troubleshooting.md#open-the-terminal):

 1. `cp /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/server.xml /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/`
 2. `cp /home/skytap/PurpleCompute/git/refarch-jee/static/artifacts/ICP-liberty-tutorial/tutorialConfigFiles/server.env.step3 /home/skytap/PurpleCompute/git/refarch-jee-customerorder/Common/server.env.docker`